Terms and Conditions 2017/18 cycle

-However, it is important to realise that in some circumstances we may change aspects of your course.
-Our courses are delivered within an enthusiastic, academic community, by staff who are actively engaged in research.
+However, it is important to realise that in some circumstances we may change aspects of your programme.
+Our programmes are delivered within an enthusiastic, academic community, by staff who are actively engaged in research.

 In response to this feedback, and in dialogue with current students, we may alter the curriculum.
 Other circumstances which can lead to changes include:

-- Staff changes, which can lead to new modules being offered, modules being withdrawn, or a change to who teaches the course.
-For postgraduate research students, in the event the principal supervisor or co-supervisor named in the offer leaves the University, we will make every effort to find a suitable replacement.
-If it is not possible to source a replacement we will endeavour to support students to seek an alternative opportunity elsewhere
+- Staff changes, which can lead to new modules being offered, modules being withdrawn, or a change to who teaches the programme.
+For Postgraduate Research students, in the event the principal supervisor or co-supervisor named in the offer leaves the University, we will make every effort to find a suitable replacement.
+If it is not possible to source a replacement we will endeavour to support students to seek an alternative opportunity elsewhere;

 - Changes made in response to new requirements from external professional or statutory bodies

-Where we have made an offer for an advertised course, we will only suspend or withdraw that course in exceptional circumstances.
+Where we have made an offer for an advertised programme, we will only suspend or withdraw that programme in exceptional circumstances.
 These could include, for example, the departure of a key member of academic staff or unexpected circumstances that render essential teaching facilities unusable.

-We will not withdraw or suspend a course commencing in September/October after 4 August.
-Courses that commence at other points in the academic cycle will not be suspended or withdrawn, less than two months prior to the start date.
+We will not withdraw or suspend a programme commencing in September/October after 4 August.
+Programmes that commence at other points in the academic cycle will not be suspended or withdrawn, less than two months prior to the start date.

-We aim to publish course tuition fees no later than six months before the start of the following academic year, in order to support our applicants with their financial planning:
+We aim to publish programme tuition fees no later than six months before the start of the following academic year, in order to support our applicants with their financial planning: